butterygg/lp_analysis/lending_tvl_mktshare/euler-v2/2025-09-18-to-2025-10-01/il_report.md

-# LP IL-Only Report — `chain_tvl_mktshare` / `solana`
+# LP IL-Only Report — `lending_tvl_mktshare` / `euler-v2`

 _Windows strictly earlier than **2025-09-18**.
 All figures exclude trading fees._

 ## Data Source
-**Metric which market is forecasting:** Solana TVL market share as of Oct 1, 2025
+**Metric which market is forecasting:** Morpho Blue lending TVL share as of Oct 1, 2025

 <details><summary>Oracle Question used to resolve metric value</summary>

-Use the DefiLlama API historical chain TVL endpoint at https://api.llama.fi/v2/historicalChainTvl/solana.Use the global DefiLlama TVL endpoint at https://api.llama.fi/charts to obtain the total TVL across all chains.
-For each series, return the value from the record with the greatest timestamp at or before 2025-10-01 00:00:00 UTC (UTC).Compute the solana TVL share as (chain TVL / total TVL) * 100.
-Multiply that percentage by 100, then report as an integer, rounded up.
+Use the DefiLlama lending protocol endpoint at https://api.llama.fi/protocol/euler-v2.
+Extract the TVL (totalLiquidityUSD) series and return the value with the greatest timestamp at or before 2025-10-01 00:00:00 UTC (UTC).
+For the denominator, query https://api.llama.fi/protocol/<slug> for each of the following lending protocols slugs and sum their TVL values at that same timestamp: aave-v3; morpho-blue; sparklend; justlend; kamino-lend; maple; compound-v3; venus-core-pool; euler-v2; fluid-lending; lista-lending; jupiter-lend; suilend.
+Compute the euler-v2 lending TVL share as (protocol TVL / aggregate lending TVL) * 100 and report that percentage * 100, rounded up to the nearest integer.

 </details>